What is a SKU and How Should You Use It?

 SKUs vs. UPC codes

-In offering an SKU definition, it’s important to flag how the format differs to UPC codes.
+When offering an SKU definition, it is important to flag how the format differs from UPC codes.
 You may have heard SKU and UPC used interchangeably.
 They are similar but serve different purposes for retailers.

 Sell intelligently with our brand-new retail point of sale